lidofinance/depot/README.md

 Action is a base brick of each omnibus.
 It is single task like changing protocol settings, granting/revoking access, transferring tokens, etc.
 You can find all available actions in the [actions](./src/omnibuses/actions) folder.

+#### Writing actions

+Each action can produce one or more calls to the network.

 ### Keystores